tcrain/cons/notes/cloudbench.md

 #### Debugging
 Nodes running the benchmark can be attached to through the delve (https://github.com/go-delve/delve) debugger as follows:
+First enable debugging, either by
+1. Set the `profile` option to 1 in the script input option.

+Or:

 1. Before running the bechmark, uncomment the line ``flags=(-gcflags="all=-N -l")`` in [buildgo.sh](../scripts/buildgo.sh).

+Next do the following:

 2. Run the benchark as normal.
 3. While a benchmark is running, run script
 ``bash ./scripts/cloudscripts/attachdebug.sh {ip}`` where {ip}